-What are the four core skills customer experience leaders must possess?
+What are the four core skills customer experience leaders must possess?by

 Maurice Fitgerald pulls on his experience as VP of CX at HP to highlight the four skills that customer experience leaders must possess to prosper in the role.